jackcrosbie/hackathon-feb/README.md

 ### Content
 << any content, such as facts/references/text that isn't yours...must go here >>
 The organisation and event summaries are taken from the organisations websites.
 These can be found on the page right below the summary.

+The deployment part of the readme is the same as in Erik's (team-mamber) [Project 4](https://github.com/11bus11/theatre-booking).
 ​
 ### Media
 << you may have already done this above in the Imagery section, but just in case, please attribute Media acquisition here >>